Things to Do in Brussels Near Grand Place

 7 minutes on foot

-Facing the Parc de Bruxelles, the Palais Royal is the symbolic heart of Belgian power.
+Facing the Parc de Bruxelles, the Royal Palace of Brussels stands as the symbolic heart of Belgian power.

-Just ahead, Place Royale rises like a tableau vivant, flanked by symmetrical facades and breathtaking views of Mont des Arts.
+Just ahead, the Place Royale unfolds like a living tableau, framed by elegant symmetrical facades and offering stunning views over the Mont des Arts.

 10 minutes on foot